|Minimum ATAR||70 This figure refers to the ATAR level below which an application will not be considered. This is not a guarantee of admission.|

 |Duration||3 years full-time|

-Be on the front line of providing pre-hospital care.
-This course addresses the changing healthcare environment, with an interprofessional health focus and specialised fieldwork experience.
+This course addresses the changing healthcare environment with an interprofessional health focus and specialised fieldwork experience.
 Your first year is interprofessional and taken with other health sciences students.

 To complete the three-year program, you must meet all academic and on-road practical requirements and maintain employment with St John Ambulance (WA) as an ambulance officer.
-You will graduate with a degree (majoring in paramedicine) and on successful completion of a final transitional period with St John will become a St John Ambulance paramedic.
+You will graduate as a degree-qualified paramedic.

 STAT entry STAT entry - The Special Tertiary Admissions Test (STAT) assesses competencies considered important for success at uni.
 These tests are provided by the Tertiary Institutions Service Centre (TISC) to help mature age candidates apply for certain courses.